 EDITING AS THEME IN BATMAN

 Nolan’s films are rooted in the psychological influences and effects of his protagonists and this has an effect on his visual style.
 But by looking at Nolan’s more commercial films The Dark Knight trilogy, I hope to clarify how key themes are worked in visually.
-Broadly, the first film focuses upon the theme of fear.
+Broadly, the first film focuses on the theme of fear.
 The second film was about the theme of chaos and fighting against overwhelming odds.
 The third film dealt the courage and strength to overcome one’s loss.

 But how to construct this visually instead of plot-wise?

 Batman as Fear / Close Shot, Fast Cutting, Suspense Score to signify an off-screen force